Ahtesham18112011/RISCV_Implementation/README.md

 ## Check the output

-To check the output od the CPU.
+To check the output of the CPU.
 We need 8 LEDs.
 Connect the jumper wires as

 |FPGA pins | External connections |
 |------------------|-----------------